-The story of Carlow’s sugar factory begins in 1925.
-Carlow was selected as the best county for the sugar factory, because it is situated in a rich tillage area and sugar beet was a crop well suited to the local growing conditions.
-Carlow had good rail and waterway connections, so its produce could be conveniently transported around the country. – Source: askaboutireland.ie
+The story of Carlow Sugar Factory begins in 1925.
+County Carlow was selected as the best county for the sugar factory because it is situated in a rich tillage area, and, sugar beet was a crop well suited to the local growing conditions.
+Besides, Carlow had good rail and waterway connections.
+So, its produce could be conveniently transported around the country. – Source: askaboutireland.ie

 The plant’s forced closure in 2005 due to the introduction of EU sugar quotas was highly controversial.
-After 80 years in production, the Carlow sugar factory closes with a loss of 190 full-time jobs.
+After 80 years in production, the factory in Carlow closes with a loss of 190 full-time jobs.
 The last shift at the factory was a quiet one, as all the large machinery had already been switched off.

-Now you can see only the tower with external spiral staircase at Carlow Sugar Factory, from Athy Road, Carlow.
-The former factory could be transformed in great turist attraction of County Carlow.
+Now you can see only the tower with an external spiral staircase at Factory, from Athy Road, Carlow.

-Many items from Carlow Sugar Factory you can see in County Carlow Museum.
-There is a special display about Carlow Sugar Factory.
+Many items from the former factory you can see in County Carlow Museum.
+There is a special display about it.

-Below photos from my visit in Carlow County Museum in June 2021.
+Below are photos from my visit to Carlow County Museum in June 2021.